JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Add social share buttons

-An easy way to share the content in the application is to have social share buttons for messengers and email.
+An easy way to share the application's content is to have social share buttons for messengers and email.
 You can use an off-the-shelf React component for this as well, for example, [react-share](https://github.com/nygardk/react-share/blob/master/README.md):

 1. Check the `build.gradle.kts` file.
-This npm library should be already included:
+This npm library should already be included:

    ```kotlin
    dependencies {